-Non-classical and/or intermediate monocytes are known for their roles in vascular surveillance, tissue repair, and pro-inflammatory responses, suggesting their expansion may contribute to the heightened risk of chronic inflammatory conditions, such as cardiovascular disease, observed in cocaine users [2, 12, 20, 28].
-Although cannabis is often linked to anti-inflammatory effects, we observed elevated total monocyte counts and classical monocytes, as well as reduced frequencies of non-classical monocytes in cannabis users, a finding consistent with previous studies [29, 30].
-Rather than indicating systemic inflammation, the increase in classical monocytes and total monocyte counts may reflect immune inhibitory activity associated with chronic cannabis use.
-[19, 31, 32]However, frequencies of intermediate monocytes were shown to increase in the blood of cannabis users in a previous study [30], which was not determined in our study.
-Further research is needed to determine whether this shift in monocyte distribution contributes to protective or suppressed immune responses in cannabis users.[33][34][35][36]
+Non-classical and intermediate monocytes play critical roles in vascular surveillance, tissue repair, and pro-inflammatory responses.
+Their expansion is linked to a heightened risk of chronic inflammatory conditions, including cardiovascular diseases and neuroinflammation [2, 12, 20, 28].
+We observed elevated total monocyte counts and classical monocytes, as well as reduced frequencies of non-classical monocytes in cannabis users, a finding consistent with a role of cannabis in anti-inflammatory effects in previous studies [29, 30].
+Nonetheless, the increase in classical monocytes and total monocyte counts may reflect immune dysregulation associated with chronic cannabis use.
+Clinically, a considerable increase in monocytes, also known as monocytosis, is often associated with autoimmune diseases and increased susceptibility to infections, especially in those with immunocompromised conditions like HIV infection [19, 31, 32].
+However, frequencies of intermediate monocytes were shown to increase in the blood of cannabis users in a previous study [30], which was not determined in our study.
+Further research is needed to determine whether this shift in monocyte distribution contributes to protective or suppressed immune responses in cannabis users.

+Potential mechanisms underlying these differential effects may include receptor-mediated associated with specific drug use.
+Regarding cannabis use, cannabinoid receptor-mediated signaling modulates immune cell differentiation and cytokine production, where cannabinoids, such as THC and cannabidiol (CBD), can act on CB2 receptors expressed on immune cells [33].
+These interactions lead to complex immunomodulatory effects that alter monocyte distribution, survival, and function, potentially increasing classical and total monocyte counts [34].

+In contrast, cocaine’s effects involve chronic sympathetic nervous system activation, leading to elevated catecholamine levels (i.e., norepinephrine) and β2-adrenergic receptor stimulation on monocytes[35].
+Non-classical monocytes are shown to express higher levels of β2-adrenergic receptors than classical monocytes, we hypothesize that indicating that chronic cocaine use could may mediate an increase in this monocyte subpopulation locally (i.e., brain, gut) but not reflect in the circulation levels [36].
+Ultimately, our findings suggest a mechanistic distinction in the immune-modulating effects of cannabis and cocaine, contributing to the differences in monocyte subset shifts.

-Our previous study revealed that chronic cocaine use was associated with the enrichment of gram-positive bacteria [37], [37]thus, similar translocated levels of LPS in cocaine users and controls found in the current study do not exclude microbial translocation as a contributing factor to local monocyte or macrophage activation in cocaine users.
+Our previous study revealed that chronic cocaine use was associated with the enrichment of gram-positive bacteria [37][37]; thus, similar translocated levels of LPS in cocaine users and controls found in the current study do not exclude microbial translocation as a contributing factor to local monocyte or macrophage activation in cocaine users.
 Other microbial components, such as peptidoglycan (PGN), lipoteichoic acid (LTA), or bacterial DNA, may translocate into the bloodstream via a compromised barrier and engage pattern recognition receptors (PRRs) like TLR2 or TLR4 or the cGAS-STING pathway, potentially driving localized inflammation due to concentrated microbial antigens [38-40].
 This possibility is particularly relevant given the known disruption of mucosal barriers in cocaine users, which may facilitate the translocation of microbial products [41].
 However, evidence of systemic microbial translocation in chronic cocaine and cannabis use in humans in vivo is lacking.